-Many employee benefits are subject to annual dollar limits that are periodically updated for inflation by the IRS.
+Many employee benefits are subject to annual dollar limits that are adjusted for inflation by the IRS each year.
 The following commonly offered employee benefits are subject to these limits:

 - Transportation fringe benefit plans.

-The IRS typically announces the dollar limits that will apply for the next calendar year well in advance of the beginning of that year.
-This gives employers time to update their plan designs and make sure their plan administration will be consistent with the new limits.
+The IRS typically announces the dollar limits that will apply for the next calendar year well before the beginning of that year.
+This gives employers time to update their plan designs and make sure their plan administration is consistent with the new limits.

 - HSA contributions

 - HDHP limits for minimum deductibles and out-of-pocket maximums